MinhMPA/academic-cv/index.md

 ### Teaching

 `Summer 2024`
-<a href="https://sites.lsa.umich.edu/mmss/">**Michigan Math and Science Scholars**</a>, course lecturer, "Climbing the Distance Ladder to the Big Bang: How astronomers survey the Universe."
+<a href="https://sites.lsa.umich.edu/mmss/">**Michigan Math and Science Scholars**</a>, course lecturer, <a href="https://sites.lsa.umich.edu/mmss/courses-2024/">"Climbing the Distance Ladder to the Big Bang: How astronomers survey the Universe."</a>

 <!--`Summer 2023`-->
 <!--<a href="https://ifirse.icise.vn/2022/12/03/2023-sagi-observational-astronomy-school/">**2023 SAGI Observational Astronomy School**</a>, invited lecturer, not able to attend due to US visa renew process (to re-enter the US afterwards).-->